GaboUCR/Warp-Bite/k6/README.md

 k6 run general-test.js
 ```

-### zoom-call.js
+### chat.js
-Creates 1000 channels and subscribes all clients.
+Subscribes all clients to one channel.
 Clients write a message in a range of 200ms to 500ms.

 ```
-k6 run zoom-call.js
+k6 run chat.js
 ```